Senior Research Fellow in Imaging and Data Ethics

 Before coming to Oxford in 2018, Mackenzie spent two years as a research associate at the Brain and Mind Institute at Western University, investigating ethical questions emerging from the discovery of ‘covert awareness’ in patients with unresponsive wakefulness syndrome (also called the persistent vegetative state).
 Mackenzie’s work focussed primarily on issues of well-being in these patients, and challenges associated with communicating research results to patients’ families.
 Mackenzie continues to collaborate with world-leading neuroscientists, neurologists, epidemiologists, and bioethicists to address these questions.

-A Just Standard: The Ethical Management of Incidental Findings in Brain Imaging Research
+Taking It to the Bank: The Ethical Management of Individual Findings Arising in Secondary Research